According to a tweet by security blogger Graham Cluley, only a quarter of law firms in the UK report being ready for GDPR.

 But as Cluley notes in his blog, given the size of the potential fines – who would want to bet on that chance?

 GDPR does make some regulatory demands that are unique, such as requiring that businesses be able to meet data takedown requests for EU citizens.
-But some of the demands, like building out network with privacy assurance and cybersecurity in mind at every step, map on perfectly both to sensible cybersecurity best practices and good customer service.
+But some of the demands, like building out a network with privacy assurance and cybersecurity in mind at every step, align perfectly with sensible cybersecurity best practices and good customer service.

 And it should also inspire you to partner with vendors who place meeting cybersecurity compliance guidelines at the top of their list of priorities.
 Together, you can make sure that any customer or user data that you use in the course of doing business is protected – for the sake of not running afoul of GDPR and other regulations, as well as for the safety of your customers' information.